-Keynes had an idiosyncratic definition of savings.
-The volume of savings, S, was assumed to depend only on income, in Keynes's specific sense of equilibrium income, and not on the windfall profits.
-Therefore, if, following Hicks (1967b, 196), we initially assume that there is no consumption out of profits, and letting s_Y stand for the marginal propensity to save out of income:
+Keynes had a very idiosyncratic definition of savings.
+The volume of savings, S, was assumed to depend only on income (in Keynes's specific sense of equilibrium income) and for some reason not on the windfall profits.
+Thus, if following Hicks (1967b, 196), we initially assume that there is no consumption out of profits, and letting the symbol SY stand for the marginal propensity to save out of (Keynes's definition of income: